hmqcnoesy/booknotes/Web/Matts Curly Braces.md

 </html>
 ```

-And finally (the preferred method),
+But the preferred method is to place
-CSS can be placed in a separate file,
+CSS in a separate file,
-with a .css extension, and a link to it
+with a .css extension, and link to it
-is specified with a `<link>` element in
+using a `<link>` element in
 the HTML document's `<head>`.
 For
 example, assume we had this in a file
 named "style.css" and it was in the same